kumakyoo42/oma-file-formats/OMA.md

     <element> ::=
       <geometry> <tags> <meta>

-At the beginning of each slice there is an int, denoting the number of elements of this slice, followed by the elements themselves.
-If slices are compressed (the lowest bit of the feature byte is 1), compression does not include the first four bytes of the slice.
+At the beginning of each slice there is an `int`, denoting the number of elements of this slice, followed by the [elements](elements) themselves.
+If slices are compressed (the lowest bit of the [feature byte](#file) is set), compression does not include the first four bytes of the slice.
 For compression the deflate algorithm of the ZLIB compression library is used.

 Each element consists of the geometry of the element (depending on the type of the chunk), followed by the tags of the elements, followed by